reinisriekstins/log-stats-frontend-new/readme.md

 - [ ] add a cool player selection panel.
 Potential candidates:
  * http://pablofierro.github.io/react-drag-select/
  * http://jedwatson.github.io/react-select/#react-select-3--value
+- [ ] add a search bar to filter by player name or steam id
+- [ ] add a select all button
+- [ ] add sorting to the table
+- [ ] add a computed property to store, that stores log players, instead of computing them directly from the component
+- [ ] make the tables' size match users viewport height, with a fixed header. see: http://stackoverflow.com/questions/17584702/how-to-add-a-scrollbar-to-an-html5-table
+- [ ] make the table components more general purpose

 Accordion3:
 - [ ] choose charting library